girlscript/winter-of-contributing/C_CPP/Data Structures/Tree/AVL/Implementation of AVL tree in C++.md

 // of two integers
 int max(int a, int b);

-// A utility function to get the
+// A  function to get the
 // height of the tree
 int height(AvlTreeNode *N)
 {